 With four kids and lots of dribbly cones to manage, my parents limited us to flavors they actually wanted to lick.
-I’m probably the only kid to who truly believed that Butter Pecan, Chocolate Almond, Carmel Cashew and Butter Brickle were better than Superman, Bubble Gum, Black Cherry and Blue Moon.
+I’m probably the only kid to who truly believed that Butter Pecan, Chocolate Almond, Caramel Cashew and Butter Brickle were better than Superman, Bubble Gum, Black Cherry and Blue Moon.

-- Put the marshmallows in a big microwave safe bowl (I have an 8 cup Pyrexthat is perfect for this)
+- Put the marshmallows in a big microwave safe bowl (I have an 8 cup Pyrex that is perfect for this)

-- Heat for 1 minute, until soft and puffy.
+- Heat for 1-2 minutes, until soft and puffy.